 Apple HomePod mini

 The Apple HomePod mini is a scaled-down version of the original HomePod.
-The smart assistant Siri is used by this smart speaker to perform voice commands.
+The Siri smart assistant is used by this smart speaker to perform voice commands.
 Siri can answer questions, set reminders, send messages, and read the news for you.
 It can also control your smart home and execute commands to control your home's thermostat.

 Once you've established a HomePod ecosystem between rooms in your home, you can use speakers or your iPhone to send intercom messages to specific rooms, all rooms, or a subset of rooms.
 The size, shape and weight of the Apple HomePod mini are similar to that of a softball.
 Except for the base and the touchpad, it is covered in mesh fabric.